SayakaIsBaka/LR2NowPlaying/README.md

 ## Building

-You will need at least Visual Studio 2017 and Http Agility Pack package to build this project.
+You will need at least Visual Studio 2017 and the Http Agility Pack package to build this project.
 **The DLL's source code (LR2mind.dll) has been voluntarily omitted from the repository to avoid enabling cheating, as the DLL is being injected into LR2's process.**

 ## TODO

 - Implement a fallback if the BMS cannot be found on LR2IR / the connection to LR2IR fails
-- Make a single version that works with both LR2 and LR2H2 (LR2FHD is untested)
 - Exit cleanly (probably not going to happen)
 - Making LR2mind not broadcast the message on UDP but instead only send it on localhost (low priority)